camarenn/geolocationAPI/README.md

   <h3>Geolocation Methods</h3>
   The geolocation object can be used within JavaScript to gather location information about the device through the browser, and it uses three public methods.

-  <strong>getCurrentPostiion()</strong> :The get current position function does what you’d imagine it would, it grabs the coordinates of the devices location through the browser.</br>
+  <strong>getCurrentPostiion()</strong> :The get current position method does what you’d imagine it would, it grabs the coordinates of the devices location through the browser.</br>
   <strong>watchPosition()</strong> :The watch position method, updates the location at a set interval, so if the user was in a vehicle the location would change over time.</br>
-  <strong>clearWatch()</strong> :The clear watch method, is what stops watch position.</br>
+  <strong>clearWatch()</strong> :The clear watch method, is what stops watch position method.</br>

   <h3>Geolocation and Privacy</h3>
   Due to the nature of the geolocation API, the browser will always request permission to access the user’s location.
 The get current position function is what makes a request through the user’s browser, it is here that they will see a pop up that will ask them if they’d like to share their location or not.

   <h3>How it works</h3>
-  <p>Well for starters it's dependent on the brwoser, and from there it searches for numerous factors which include:</p>
+  <p>Well for starters it's dependent on the browser, and from there it searches for numerous factors which include:</p>
 <ul>
 <li>IP address</li>
 <li>Cell tower IDs</li>